Te-k/phpscanner/README.md

 #### Fingerprint

-As the tool embedds a list of md5 hashes for Drupal and Wordpress files, it is possible to use it to fingeprint the version of a CMS:
+As the tool embedds a list of md5 hashes for Drupal, Joomla and Wordpress files, it is possible to use it to fingeprint the version of a CMS:
 ```
 phpscanner.py  -O .
 Seems to be DRUPAL7.17 (115 files)
 Can also be DRUPAL7.18 (115), DRUPAL7.19 (115), DRUPAL7.21 (115), DRUPAL7.20 (115)
 ```

+Last CMS versions included are:
+* Wordpress 4.5.2
+* Drupal 9.x-dev
+* Joomla 3.6 alpha

 #### Licence